AadiJuthani/GeoRemind/README.md

 ---

 ## What’s Next for GeoRemind
+- ✨ **AI-powered Lifestyle Analysis** for optimized notifications to avoid clutter
 - ✅ **Full Gmail integration** with OAuth 2.0 for live package detection
 - 📅 **Calendar sync** to auto-create reminders for events with locations
 - ⏰ **Time-based conditions** (e.g., *“After 5 PM when near the library”*)
 - 😴 **Snooze + AI-powered smart suggestions** for common reminders
-- 🔋 **True background execution** to maintain geofencing even when the app is terminated

 ---